 and immediately following that period one or more

 residence periods occur for which they do not have

 - In 4 or more of the 7 tax years immediately preceding the

 year of departure the individual had sole UK residence for

 the tax year (or the year must have been a split year that

 included a residence period for which the individual had

 - The temporary period of non-residence is 5 years or less.

 The gain is taxable in the tax year during which the person returns to the UK.
 However, it is important to note that TAR can still be claimed in respect of the period of temporary non-residence.

-This document is based on Canada Life’s understanding of UK tax legislation as at January 2019 and could be subject to change in the future.
+This document is based on Canada Life’s understanding of UK tax legislation as at March 2021 and could be subject to change in the future.
 We recommend that clients seek their own independent tax advice.